IonBazan/gangplank/README.md

    ```bash
    docker run --rm --network host ionbazan/gangplank:latest add --external 25565 --internal 25565 --protocol TCP --name minecraft
    ```
-   Or use `--daemon` to keep it refreshed and poll Docker events.
+   Or use `daemon` to keep it refreshed and poll Docker events.

 3. **Development Web Server**
    Test a web app locally and share it with a colleague over the internet: